aws-samples/serverless-patterns/iot-lambda-cdk-dotnet/README.md

     ```
 1. Change directory to the pattern directory:
     ```
-    cd iot-lambda-cdk-dotnet
+    cd iot-lambda-cdk-dotnet\src\cdk
     ```
-1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+1. From the command line, use AWS CDK to deploy the AWS resources for the pattern as specified in the template.yml file:
     ```
     cdk deploy
     ```